 Before COVID-19, we were beginning to cover a wider diversity of community events in the Grand Traverse area.
-And though our in-person coverage may be limited, we plan to continue using Zoom Webinars as a platform for virtual community events and their broadcast.
-We will focus on events that are educational, arts-focused, hyper-local, and encouraging of civic engagement.
+And though our in-person coverage has been limited, we continued using Zoom Webinars as a platform for virtual community events.
+We focused on events that were educational, arts-focused, hyper-local, and encouraging of civic engagement.
+Noteworthy broadcasts include the Fall 2020 Candidate Forums, Newton's Road STEM Education weekly programs, League of Women Voters monthly civic programming, and a large number of events highlighting the Michigan Citizen's Redistricting Committee.